sindresorhus/type-fest/readme.md

 - [`ConditionalSimplify`](source/conditional-simplify.d.ts) - Simplifies a type while including and/or excluding certain types from being simplified.
 - [`ConditionalSimplifyDeep`](source/conditional-simplify-deep.d.ts) - Recursively simplifies a type while including and/or excluding certain types from being simplified.
 - [`ExclusifyUnion`](source/exclusify-union.d.ts) - Ensure mutual exclusivity in object unions by adding other members’ keys as `?: never`.
-- [`LastOfUnion`](source/last-of-union.d.ts) - Return a member of a union type.
-Order is not guaranteed.

 ### Type Guard